FlorinAndrei/soundspec/README.md

 ## Common options

+### -C <channel>
+This option defines which channel (number 1,2, ...) shall be processed in a multi channel file.
+The default is to process all channels and convert them to a mono spectrogram

 ### -d <debug_level>
 This option sets the debug level (a number greater than 0).
 The higher the number the more debug messages are printed and the slower the app performs.